Komal Minhas: Believing in Yourself

 “If you did make a commitment to fully using your unique gifts, you might fail.
 This belief tells you to play it safe and stay small.
 That way, if you fail, at least you fail small,” Hendricks writes.

 It’s similar to another mental block gaining a lot of attention lately: impostor syndrome.
 It’s this internal voice, very common in women but men experience it too, telling a person that they’re a fraud, that their accomplishments have been due to luck or happenstance rather than hard work, and everyone could find out at any moment.
 It’s yet another way women are conditioned to internally block or discredit our successes.

 “Understanding that we are not our thoughts is a good place to start,” says Megan.

 “We have between sixty- and eighty-thousand thoughts a day, and we are constantly telling ourselves stories about who we are, what we think about ourselves, what we can and can’t do and all of our self limiting beliefs.
 These are some of the biggest internal barriers to overcome, because if we get to the point where we can catch our stories, challenge them by asking ourselves ‘is that true?’ and reframing our response into a thought, that leads to positive action,” she says.

 One of Komal’s personal mantras comes from activist and author Marianne Williamson: “Our deepest fear is not that we are inadequate.
 Our deepest fear is that we are powerful beyond measure.”

 Female entrepreneurs are powerful beyond measure, and we only stand to build on that power by leaning into our potential.

-What about you?
 Has there ever been a time in your career where you have hit an “upper limiting” belief?
 How did you work through it?
 Comment below or join the conversation in the official Dream, Girl facebook group.